An entire book about the humble muscle knot — perhaps the most under-diagnosed source of pain.

 • A perpetual best-seller for runners and by far

 the most detailed information available about this frustrating knee problem.
 IT band syndrome takes the prize for “most misunderstood common knee pain.”
 Many readers have told me that this book saved them from thousands of dollars worth of useless therapy and months of wasted time.
+Audiobook version included, read by the author.

 Low Back Pain